solidusio/solidus/README.md

 bin/build
 ```

-The `bin/build` script runs using PostgreSQL by default, but it can be overridden by setting the DB environment variable to `DB=sqlite` or `DB=mysql`.
+The `bin/build` script runs using PostgreSQL by default, but it can be overridden by setting the DB environment variable to `DB=sqlite3` or `DB=mysql`.
 For example:

 ```bash
 env DB=mysql bin/build